RonnieGandhi/Implementing-alexnet-trained-on--ImageNet-s-ILSVRC2012-datasets-using-Tensorflow/README.md

 # DlPapers

-##information point of view
-This model is trained on google colab using free [Tesla K80 GPU](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d) which has preinstalled some basic [libaries](https://dbsnail.com/2017/10/26/quick-check-of-google-colaboratory/) while others have to be installed every time a new colaboratory is created.

 ## about

 >AlexNet is the name of a [convolutional neural](https://en.wikipedia.org/wiki/Convolutional_neural_network) network, originally written with [CUDA](https://en.wikipedia.org/wiki/CUDA) to run with [GPU](https://en.wikipedia.org/wiki/GPU) support, which competed in the [ImageNet Large Scale Visual Recognition Challenge](https://en.wikipedia.org/wiki/ImageNet_Large_Scale_Visual_Recognition_Challenge) in 2012.
 The network achieved a top-5 error of 15.3%, more than 10.8 percentage points ahead of the runner up.
 AlexNet was designed by the SuperVision group, consisting of Alex Krizhevsky, Geoffrey Hinton, and Ilya Sutskever. -wikipedia